code-saturne/code_saturne/doc/doxygen/user_guide/ug_cdo_hho_base.md

 Case settings for CDO/HHO schemes
 =============

-To set-up a CDO computation, one has to update the cs_user_parameters.c file and edit successively the following functions
+To set-up a CDO computation, one has to update the cs_user_parameters.cpp file and edit successively the following functions
     - \ref cs_user_model,
     - \ref cs_user_parameters